 See recipe variations on The Spruce.com

-I love the way ginger heats me up.
+Beyond the many health benefits of ginger tea, I simply love the way ginger heats me up.
 My hands feel cozy wrapped around the mug, and my body floods with warm tingles from the inside out.

-There is literally nothing else like it, therefore I always have it on hand.
+There is literally nothing else like it, so I always have it on hand.
 It helps me feel better when I’m sick or when I need a pick-me-up.

 What variations do you want to try with your ginger tea?
 Lemon?
 Cinnamon?
 Cayenne?
 Let me know if you come up with something new!